pop-os/wayland-protocols/GOVERNANCE.md

 2. Member projects represent general-purpose projects with a stake in multiple Wayland protocols (e.g. compositors, GUI toolkits, etc), rather than special-purpose applications with a stake in only one or two.
-3. Each member project must provide one or two named individuals as points-of-contact for that project who can be reached to discuss protocol-related matters.
+3. Each member project must provide named individuals as point of contact for that project who can be reached to discuss protocol-related matters.
-4. During a vote, if two points-of-contact for the same member project disagree, the member project's vote is considered blank.
+4. During a vote, if any points-of-contact for the same member project disagree, the member project's vote is considered blank.

 ### 1.2.
 Becoming a member